Velocidex/velociraptor/VQL-LSP-DESIGN.md

   →Function, column→Field.
 Unaliased columns get their name extracted from the source text.
 Advertised via `DocumentSymbolProvider: true` in capabilities.
 Verified end-to-end over the wire (see VQL-LSP-TESTS.md).
+- Hover implemented: `textDocument/hover` resolves the symbol/argument
+  under the cursor against the registry and returns markdown — function doc, kind (function/plugin), aggregate flag, argument names with types, or an argument's own type.
+Advertised via `HoverProvider: true`.
+  Verified end-to-end: hovering `upcase` shows its real doc ("Returns the uppercase version of a string.") and real argument `string`; hovering `pid` shows `int64`.
+- Completion implemented: `textDocument/completion` returns LET variables, all registered plugins/functions/artifacts, and (when the cursor is inside call parens) the callee's argument names — filtered by the word/prefix before the cursor.
+Kind mapping: functions→Function, variables→Variable, arguments→Field.
+Advertised via `CompletionProvider` with trigger characters `.` and `(`.
+Verified
+  end-to-end: `psl`→`pslist`, `upc`→`upcase`, `Art`→the full artifact
+  tree, LET vars, and `pid` inside `pslist(`.
 - Agent integration verified: opencode LSP config starts the server when a `.vql` file is opened and returns diagnostics as agent feedback; the `validate-vql` custom tool (see VQL-LSP-USAGE.md Option 2) is loaded inside the live agent and returns structured diagnostics for bad queries and `valid: true` for clean ones.
-- Still to do: hover, completion, go-to-definition, and validating artifact parameters against artifact defaults.
+- Still to do: go-to-definition, and validating artifact parameters against artifact defaults.

 ## Open Questions